 Jello shots come in so many different colors and flavors.
 Those different variants make it easy to use them for just about any type of party.
 You could match the theme with colors, match the season with flavors, and just have a great time with jello shots.

-There are many different things you could use to make these special shots.
-You could use a jello mold or you could use shot glasses, plastic shot glasses, or even just a baking dish.
-The Jello is obviously needed but you can also get toothpicks if you choose to go the baking dish route.
-A pearing knife could help you cut the jello out into squares as well.
+The Jello is obviously needed, but you can also get toothpicks if you choose to go the baking dish route.
+A paring knife could help you cut the jello out into squares as well.

-No one wants to spoon eat spiked jello, that defeats the purpose.
+No one wants to spoon-eat spiked jello, which defeats the purpose.
 Luckily, there are ways to make jello shots come out easier, more like a real shot.

-For example, a 1:1 ratio is the most common and it provides you with a generally strong shot with a good amount of slip.
-But you don’t have to go 1:1 you could also switch it up and add more water or more of the other stuff based on your preferences.
+For example, a 1:1 ratio is the most common, providing you with a generally strong shot with a good amount of slip.
+But you don’t have to go 1:1.
+You could also switch it up and add more water or more of the other stuff based on your preferences.

-Just remember, the more water you add the weaker and less gelatin-like the shot will be in the end.
-It might not hurt to do a couple of trial runs until you find your favorite ratios.
+Just remember, the more water you add, the weaker and less gelatin-like the shot will be in the end.
+It might not hurt to do several trial runs until you find your favorite ratios.